MichielfromNL/ESP8266IRFancontroller/README.md

 }
 ```
 ### Wemos D1 configuration
-The Arduino IDE Wemos D1 config for this sketch is:
+The Arduino IDE Wemos D1 config for this sketch is:\
-Flash size:  4MB, 1MB OTA, 115200,  Use the OTA port to flash
+Flash size:  4MB, 1MB OTA, 115200,  Use the OTA port to flash. \
 Note: the initial upload requires an USB connection.
-That must be done with the 3v3 jumper disconnected, to prevent a clash between the onboard power from USB and the 3v3 from the power supply. **NEVER POWER THE PCB and the USB at the same time **
+That must be done with the 3v3 jumper disconnected, to prevent a clash between the onboard power from USB and the 3v3 from the power supply. **NEVER POWER THE PCB and the USB at the same time**

 ### Telnet
 For experimenting, I added a telnet interface using the [ESP Telnet](https://github.com/LennartHennigs/ESPTelnet) library from Lennart Hennigs.
-Typing a question mark shows the possible commands
+Typing a question mark shows the possible commands.\
 At some time, using that interface you can connect it to home automation, sending commands through that interface.
 Of course, this is pretty unsafe.
 NO UID /PWD or the like, so never ever make this accessible from the internet